Information on Special Marriage Act

 • The Act is applicable in whole of Indian Territory, excluding states of J&K and extends to those intending spouses, living abroad and are Indian nationals.

-• Marriage is performed under Special Marriage Act of 1954 and is a civil contract.
+• Marriage is performed under Special Marriage Act of 1954 is a civil contract.
 Accordingly, no ceremonial or rites are required to be performed.

-• It is important for the parties concerned to file Intended Marriage Notice in specified form to Marriage Registrar of district of which, one party needs to reside for a minimum of 30 days preceding immediately date, from when the notice has been issued.
+• It is important for the parties concerned to file Intended Marriage Notice in specified form to Marriage Officer of district of which, one party needs to reside for a minimum of 30 days preceding immediately date, from when the notice has been issued.

 • On expiration of 30 days, marriage could be solemnized, unless there is any kind of objection by anyone.